tjmisko/ChallengeLog/readme.md

-# Jen is currently at at 9.44 hours!
+# Ryan is currently at at 0.01 hours!